 Dr. Braddock earned his undergraduate degree at Stanford University and medical degree at the University of Chicago.
 He completed residency training in the U.S. Navy and received his master’s in public health degree in health care ethics from the University of Washington.

 Patricia M. Conolly, MD

 Dr. Conolly is a graduate of the University of San Francisco.
 She received her medial degree from the University of California, Los Angeles, and served on the clinical faculty at the University of California, San Francisco School of Medicine.
 She continues as a clinical preceptor in the UC Berkeley/UC San Francisco Joint Medical Program.
-She is a Fellow of the American College of Physicians and serves as Secretary on the Board of Directors of the American Board of Internal Medicine.
+Dr. Conolly is a fellow of the American College of Physicians and serves as Secretary on the Board of Directors of the American Board of Internal Medicine.